 It's like a more involved, intimate Flappy Bird!

 After a highly successful fundraising campaign that saw the company smash its $US10,000 goal of by more than 500%, the product is now available to buy online.
 It's currently down from $199 to $139, with extra discounts available for sharing your email.
 (Time to crack open that dummy account.)

 Perifit success clearing indicate that us ladies are interested in looking after our vaginas - sometimes we just need a little education and guidance.
 It doesn't help that it's oft taboo topic that we're embarrassed to bring up.

 "Although Kegel exercises are recommended by doctors for everything for getting back in shape after having a baby to preventing UTIs or recovering from bladder or kidney infections, most women don’t know exactly how, or even how often, to do them."

-Although providing an exact demonstration of how Perifit works might violate some terms and conditions on Indiegogo — you can get a bit of an idea from the below video.
+Although providing an exact demonstration of how Perifit works isn't possible on this website, you can get a bit of an idea from the below video: